jameshughes89/cs101/site/topics/objects/interacting-objects.rst

 * Although there is nothing wrong with the original ``Sphere`` implementation, let's consider that

+    * It will make our ``Sphere`` class simpler and easier to understand
+    * It allows us to write the methods at a higher-level of abstraction since can deal with ``Point3D`` objects instead of individual coordinates
     * If we wanted to make other three dimensional shapes, they could use something like a ``Point3D`` class to represent their position
     * It allows us to abstract and delegate some functionality to another class
     * It will help with testing since we can test the ``Point3D`` class' functionality and the ``Sphere``\s independently